This is the website for Climate Change Recovery and the informal site for

 Join us for one of our upcoming Academies, or invite us to your area!
 Details below.

 Register now and get it on your calendar so you don’t miss out.
-(Links a bit below in the light blue font–skip down past the darker blue font.)
+(Links for registering are a bit below in the light blue font—skip down past the darker blue font.)

 Academies are free and open to all students.

-To register for this Academy, please click here: Student Registration – October 22, 2017 – Tigard, Oregon.
+To register for this Academy, please click here: March 3 2018 Seattle Academy.

-350 Salem is our host!
-This Academy will be led by Ambassadors Isaac and Miko Vergun, Program Coordinator Pam Vergun, and possibly other Ambassadors as well.
+Cool Islam is our host!
+This Academy will be led by Ambassadors, Program Coordinator Bill Rensmith, assisted by Program Coordinator Pam Vergun.
 Ambassadors?
 Want to apply to help lead it?
 Contact Pam.

 Academies are free and open to all students.

-To register for this Academy, please click here: Student Registration – November 18, 2017 – Salem, Oregon.
+To register for this Academy, please click here: Student Registration – May 13, 2018 – Beaverton, Oregon.

-If you would like to register as an adult volunteer or as an Ambassador to lead this Academy, please click here: Volunteer Registration – November 18, 2017 – Salem, Oregon.
+If you would like to register as an adult volunteer or as an Ambassador to lead this Academy, please click here: Volunteer Registration – May 13, 2018 – Beaverton, Oregon.

-Next, check out our flyer about Plant for the Planet Academies—download and share it: Sample Plant for the Planet Flyer – English-Spanish bilingual – general
+Next, check out our flyer about Plant-for-the-Planet Academies—download and share it: General Plant-for-the-Planet Flyer – English-Spanish bilingual